sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

   - PUT http://localhost:2876/schema-repo/{subject}/register_if_latest/{latestId}: add a schema only if the given version was the latest.

 It's basically a `Map[String, (Map[Int, Any], Config)]` (!).

+Note that there is now way to remove a schema from a subject, it's immutable.
+It's only possible by removing them manually from their storage.{.warn}

 - The whole configuration of the schema registry:
   - http://localhost:2876/config?includeDefaults=true